ethel-dev/christopher/readme.md

 christopher.to.caesar("hello", 5) // shifts each character in "hello" 5 letters over to make "mjqqt" christopher.from.caesar("mjqqt", 5) // shifts each character in "mjqqt" back 5 letters to make "hello"
 ```

-this is like, really alpha. don't expect much tbh. license MIT